-The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability, established in 2019, investigates violence, neglect, abuse and exploitation of people with disability.
+The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability, was established in 2019, to investigate violence, neglect, abuse and exploitation of people with disability.
 The DRC was set up in response to community concern about widespread neglect and abuse of people with disability.
 (See DRH Chapters: Violence against people with disability: Definitions and Violence: The Data).
-Through a series of public hearings, private sessions, submissions and independent research, the Disability Royal Commission will deliver a final report to the Australian Government in 2023.
+Through a series of public hearings, private sessions, submissions and independent research, the Disability Royal Commission gathered evidence to inform its final report, which it delivered to the Australian